 Ellington’s version of the Dance of the Sugar plum Fairy is part of his Nutcracker Suite.
-As well as giving a jazz flavour to classical pieces, Ellington also created original jazz works that were heavily influenced by the classical style, such his orchestral piece Black, Brown and Beige which he described as a jazz symphony.
+As well as giving a jazz flavor to classical pieces, Ellington also created original jazz works that were heavily influenced by the classical style, such as his orchestral piece Black, Brown and Beige which he described as a jazz symphony.

 Wayne Shorter, Sibelius’ Valse Triste

 This is the year of Sibelius, with it being 150 years since he was born.
-But there’s probably a good chance that this interpretation of Valse Triste hasn’t featured on the official concert programmes to mark the occasion.
+But there’s probably a good chance that this interpretation of Valse Triste hasn’t featured on the official concert programs to mark the occasion.

 Jacques Loussier, Chopin’s Nocturnes